How the Stock Market Works

-History of the Stock Market
+History of Trade On The Stock Market

 Before we dive into how the stock market works, let's talk about how and why the stock market came into being in the first place.

-The Merchants of Venice were credited with trading government securities as early as the 13th century, but the first genuine stock markets didn’t arrive until the 1500s.
+The Merchants of Venice were credited with trading government securities as early as the 13th century, but the first genuine stock trading markets didn’t arrive until the 1500s.

 Antwerp was the commercial center of Belgium, and it is generally accepted that they had the world’s first stock market system.
 The East India Company holds the distinction of being the first publicly traded company.